tinkercademy-bootcamp/chat-project-Sushil2006/exercise-4/README.md

 - How would you compile using VS Code?

 ### Compiling vs Linking
 - What is the difference between compiling and linking in C++?
+  - Compiler translates a cpp file to a `.o` file; it does not resolve references to function declarations that are defined elsewhere
+  - Linker combines all `.o` files and libraries into a single executable; this resolves references to function declarations that are defined elsewhere
 - What is the difference between creating an executable and creating a library?
+  - Executable is a standalone binary that can be run
+  - Libary contains reusable code that can be linked to other programs; note that library is not a standalone program
 - How do you compile a library, and then use that library to compile an executable?

 ### Reminder
 [Quickstart tutorial to make](https://makefiletutorial.com/) - Learn make fundamentals with practical examples and common patterns.

 ## Experiments in Performance
 - Is it better to have many small files spread across many directories, or a few large files across fewer directories?
 - Is there a difference in compilation time between the two?
 - How can you assess performance other than compilation speed?
+  - Runtime
+  - Memory usage